 I prefer the approach described in the patent on changing snippets for a page when the same page shows up in the same search session for two different queries that might use some of the same words.

 It’s impossible to tell which of these approaches might be in use now by Google if any.
 According to LinkedIn, Ashutosh Garg left Google in 2008.
 I’m not sure when Kedar Dhamdhere left, but the snippet changing patent wasn’t officially filed at the USPTO until 2011, so The updated version of the patent may have been worked on by only one of them or by someone else completely.

 Either way, search session information is probably being used in a few different places at Google.
 One is in the kind of re-writing of long and complex, and often spoken queries that we see with the Hummingbird update.
 Another is when a knowledge panel result shows additional information about an entity described, such as Abraham Lincoln’s height being included in a knowledge panel about him, but none of the other presidents have their height listed.

 Chances are good that a lot of people do ask about Lincoln’s height in queries and search sessions involving Lincoln.

-What I found most interesting about this new patent is that it shows us how algorithms to address certain issues might evolve over time and change.
-Here is seems clear that Google was trying out different approaches with search results for similar queries during search sessions based upon earlier queries in those sessions.
+What I found most interesting about this new patent is that it shows us how algorithms to address certain issues might evolve and change.
+Here it seems clear that Google was trying out different approaches with search results for similar queries during search sessions based upon earlier queries in those sessions.